penguinmaster17/NFThesis/README.md

 4. Landing Page for Minting -- Metamask login feature

 TO DO STILL:
+1. Connect with Heroku
-1. Backend image upload feature with IPFS
+2. Backend image upload feature with IPFS
-2. Login page with CAS authentication
+3. Login page with CAS authentication
-3. Landing Page for Minting -- Image upload interface (currently have a way to upload via link to image)
+4. Landing Page for Minting -- Image upload interface (currently have a way to upload via link to image)
 5. Landing Page for Minting -- Button to go to gallery page